alessoh/test1/README.md

 - **Homepage:** [AI HIVE](https://www.ai-hive.net/syzygi)
 - **Email:** info@ai-hive.net

-For any questions or feedback, please open an issue in the GitHub repository or contact us via email.
+For any questions, feedback, or bug reports, please open an issue in the GitHub repository or contact us via email.